XuanyiZ/Text-Normalization/README.md

 The paper propose to use Jaccard index as the similarity measure, which is the cardinality ratio of the intersection of two feature sets and their union.

 ### Candidate Generation

+The following are considered possible candidates:
+- The token itself
+- Words in the mapping
+    - A different word: transformed word, such as `ur -> your`
+    - Split words: a token is split into multiple words, such as `lol -> laugh out loud`

+#### Constrained mode

+#### Unconstrained mode

 ### Candidate Evaluation